Canadian Regulations for Travel Agencies in a Nutshell

 This last part doesn't necessarily have to do with regulations but I figure since you've read the entire way through this, that you deserve a little pick me up.
 And I have just the thing for you.

-Take some time to listen to a fellow Canadian who only sells air tickets (no he's not a corporate agent) and has come up with a way to charge a $60-500 CAD ticketing fee for every ticket.
+Take some time to listen to a fellow Canadian who only sells air tickets (no he's not a corporate agent) and has come up with a way to charge a $60-500 ticketing fee for every ticket.
 85% of his income comes from fees.
 Feeling inspired and curious?
 Have a seat and plug into an episode of our Travel Agent Chatter podcast!

 Thank You!